 Since 2000 Solo Collective has been part of Vancouver's independent theatre initiative "See Seven", which offers people the chance to see seven shows for $87.
 The Collective's plays have been produced mainly at Performance Works theatre venue on Granville Island in Vancouver.

-The current Solo Collective staff are: Artistic Director Aaron Bushkowsky; and Artistic and Managing Director Rachel Peake.
+The current Solo Collective Artistic Director is Aaron Bushkowsky.